-In accordance with the Chapel Volunteer Management System (CVMS), AR 608-10 and Army Directive 2014-23, volunteers MUST fill out the following paperwork and submit to Jeffrey Nevin, Director of Religious Education, at email@example.com
+In accordance with Implementing Guidance Chapel Volunteer Management (CVM), AR 608-10, Army Directive 2014-23 and DODI 1402.5, volunteers MUST fill out the following forms, save and digitally submit to Jeffrey Nevin, Director of Religious Education, at email@example.com